-This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure pupil achievement and success of our planned outcomes.

-Intended outcome Success criteria Improved attainment in EYFS is particularly in relation to the area of Communication and Language Children in EYFS will have made good progress in language and Communication from their starting point.
+Intended outcome Success criteria Improved attainment in EYFS in relation to the area of Communication and Language Children in EYFS will have made good progress in language and Communication from their starting point.
 As a result, there will be an increase in the percentage of children achieving GLD at the end of EYFS.
 Improved oral language skills and vocabulary development among disadvantaged pupils Assessments, observations and verbal interactions indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence including engagement in lessons, writing book looks and ongoing formative assessment.
-Improved phonics outcomes for our disadvantaged pupils Y1 phonics screening for the disadvantaged cohort are at least in line with the 2022 - 2023 National Average.Y2 phonics outcomes (June 2023) are at least in line with the National Average Pupils will make good or accelerated progress in reading, writing and mathematics Outcomes at the end of 2023 show that pupils in receipt of PP pupils make good or better progress from their starting point.
+Improved phonics outcomes for our disadvantaged pupils Y1 phonics screening for the disadvantaged cohort are at least in line with the 2023 - 2024 National Average.
+Y2 phonics outcomes (June 2023) are at least in line with the National Average Pupils will make good to accelerated progress in reading, writing and mathematics Outcomes at the end of 2024 show that pupils in receipt of PP pupils make good or better progress from their starting point.
 This will be evident through work book looks and other monitoring activities including lesson visits, moderation and termly data summative assessments To achieve and sustain improved emotional resilience and wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing is demonstrated by pupils feeling happy in school.
-They are willing to take risks in their learning and have a 'can do' attitude to learning.
-This will be evident from: Qualitative data from pupil and parent questionnaires and teacher observations.
+Sustained high levels of wellbeing is demonstrated by pupil voice in relation to feeling safe and happy in school.
+Pupils are willing to take risks in their learning and have a 'can do' attitude to learning and this is recognised in our weekly Celebration assemblies.
+This will be evident from: Qualitative data from pupil and parent voice / questionnaires, teacher/TA observations.
 Improvement in THRIVE outcomes and COEL (Leuven Scale) Intervention data indicates good progress An increase in participation in enrichment activities A higher % of PP parents will be more actively engaged with their child's learning and engagement with the school/home learning.
+Increased attendance of pupils in receipt of PP Attendance data indicates pupils in receipt of PP is at least 96%+ and the gap is closing between PP and Non PP

-Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year 2023-2024 This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.

-Teaching (for example, CPD, recruitment and retention) Budgeted cost £11,090
+Teaching (for example, CPD, recruitment & retention) Budgeted cost: £34,445